aws/aws-cdk-rfcs/text/0031-integ-testing.md

 results.

 A reasonable retention period will be applied to the log stream, by default.

+There are two major drawbacks to this solution:

+Firstly, writing new assertions is non-trivial.
+Since assertions are lambda functions, there is a cost associated to developing them.
+These include, bringing in the function's dependencies, modeling the input and outputs of the function, considering AWS Lambda's limits such as timeouts into consideration.

+This is not as trivial as writing a new assertion that runs locally in a popular testing framework.

+Secondly, executing and debugging assertions is non-trivial.
+Since these assertions are executed as part of an AWS CloudFormation stack deployment, they take time to execute.
+It will not be possible to, deploy the app once and run assertions many times against it.

+These insufficiencies could lead users to make poor choices on how they model their tests.
+For example, bunch unrelated assertions together in the same test in order to reduce test execution time.

 ### Alternative - run assertions locally